A perennial ground fern with erect fronds, growing to about 120 cm tall.

 Grows best in acidic, well-drained soil and requires plenty of water and high humidity to grow at its best.
 It is a very attractive and vigorous fern that is tough and hardy provided it has enough moisture.

+It can make a dense groundcover over many metres.
 Fronds can die off over time.
 These can be cut back to encourage new growth.
-Can produce a dense groundcover over several metres.
 Grow in dappled shade for best results.
 May also work well in a pot.

 Propagation is from plant division (rhizomes) or by spores.